boxabirds/lisn-blog/content/blog/aws-lambdas-and-layers-in-python.md

 4. `cd ../ && sam local start-api`

+You can then test your api at `127.0.0.1:3000` without needing to deploy.

-Prepare for deployment.
+Now prepare for deployment.
 The bucket name must be globally-unique.
 Do this once.
 Once the bucket's created, you don't need to create another.

 5. `$ aws s3api create-bucket --bucket temp-converter`